 SCAMS RISK : HIGH

 Scams are an everyday occurrence in this city.
-As in most countries ridden with poverty, there are a number of scams performed on tourists, and it is no wonder that the locals use every situation to try and get money from you.
-Double check everything, and negotiate everything in advance.
+As in most countries ridden with poverty, there are several scams performed on tourists, and it is no wonder that the locals use every situation to try and get money from you.
+Double-check everything, and negotiate everything in advance.

 WOMEN TRAVELERS RISK : MEDIUM

 Though many women have visited Dhaka and encountered no problems at all, going to Dhaka alone has its risks.
 If you do, be sure to avoid remote streets, both during day and night, and do not flash your belongings or handle money in public.
 Stay out of the streets at night and be vigilant for any possible dangers at all times.